Dovlane/SiameseTracker/README.md

 <!-- Project Structure -->
 ## <span id="references"> References </span>

 Our work was based on the <a href="https://arxiv.org/pdf/1606.09549">Fully-Convolutional Siamese Networks for Object Tracking</a>.
-The model, losses, and metrics were adopted from the project <a href = "https://github.com/rafellerc/Pytorch-SiamFC">Pytorch-SiamFC</a>.
+The model, losses, optimizers, and metrics were adopted from the project <a href = "https://github.com/rafellerc/Pytorch-SiamFC">Pytorch-SiamFC</a>.

 <!-- Authors -->
 ## Authors